MatijaSi/Welmish-Woundikins/README.md

 ### New:
 Items!
 Weapons, armour, potions and scrolls.
 Added picking up items, dropping them, wearing/wielding, taking them off, reading and quaffing (the usual).
-Potions and scrolls for now don't do anything, while wearables increase your damage and/or health.
+Wearables increase your damage and/or health, while potions may either heal or poison you and scroll teleport you.

 ### Current version:
 Three player classes: Warriors (decent damage, more health than barbarians, smaller fov), Rogues (smaller damage, same health as warriors, bigger fov, can see fovs of monsters (useful for stealthing past them) and Barbarians (smaller health, bigger damage when close to death).